Lucrezia Marinella: Works

-In another one of Lucrezia's notable works Amoro Innamorato et Impazzato: "In Exhortations", however, Marinella seems to recant completely, praising the complete domestication of women and suggesting in the strongest of terms that they avoid scholarly pursuits.
-According to her arguments, women ought to remain firmly in what I will anachronistically call the private sphere, leaving the world of politics and philosophy for men.
-Like many of her contemporaries, she uses the ideas of classic authors to make her arguments...She argues in favor of sequestration for women, places the greatest value on the skills women use while managing a home and raising children, and locates all female virtue in the domestic arts." ' She also lamented the state of women in literature and urged women to avoid a literary career in her final work, Essortationi alle donne.
-On seclusion, Lucrezia wrote: "I also stated this in my book entitledThe Nobility and Excellence of Women, but now considering the issue in a more mature fashion, I am of the view that it is not the result of conscious manipulation nor the action of an angry soul, but the will and providence of nature and God."
+In Marinella's final work, Exhortations to Women and to Others if They Please, she seems to reverse course on her previous arguments, "praising the complete domestication of women and suggesting in the strongest of terms that they avoid scholarly pursuits...[and] remain firmly in...the private sphere, leaving the world of politics and philosophy for men...She [further] argues in favor of sequestration for women, places the greatest value on the skills women use while managing a home and raising children, and locates all female virtue in the domestic arts." ' She also lamented the state of women in literature and urged women to avoid a literary career.
+On seclusion, Lucrezia wrote: "I also stated this in my book entitled The Nobility and Excellence of Women, but now considering the issue in a more mature fashion, I am of the view that it is not the result of conscious manipulation nor the action of an angry soul, but the will and providence of nature and God."
 Despite her efforts and strong beliefs, her later writings seemed more affected by societal pressures and she seemed less convinced that women would ever fully be accepted as equals to men.
-In Essortationi alle donne, she warns women about pursuing professional careers out of their home because of how the system continuously oppresses the success of women.
+In Exhortations, she warns women about pursuing professional careers out of their home because of how the system continuously oppresses the success of women.

 Marinella's famous Nobility and Excellence of Women, introduced many protofeminist arguments still studied today.
 Her belief that the study of science was at the core of the debate surrounding women was made clear in this work.
 She outlines the need for equal education opportunity in both literature and sciences for women.
 In response to claims there were no educated women in arts and sciences, Marinella proceeds to list various intellectual achievements of women over several centuries, drawing from models such as Famous Women by Boccaccio.The Nobility and Excellence of Women, uses these past examples to construct a new definition of womanhood.
 This work can be viewed as not only as a women's rights argument, but also a look into women's potential in the scientific and intellectual realm.
 The Nobility and Excellence of Women is often compared to Moderata Fonte's The Worth of Women in academic circles.